 More discerning buyers: The average buyer profile seeks “turnkey” homes.
 They prioritize energy efficiency, quality materials, and functional layouts.
 A 1990s kitchen or a dated bathroom can eliminate your property from the shortlist before the first viewing.

-2026 market snapshot: Average price 4,269 euros per square meter (Tinsa Q4 2025), demand up 19% year-over-year (INE), supply limited by land scarcity.
-Renovated homes sell 40% faster (NAR 2025).
+2026 market snapshot: use Tinsa for price context, official transaction data for activity and municipal sources to understand supply.
 But here is the nuance: in a supply-constrained market, even unrenovated apartments sell.
 The real question is not whether you will sell, but at what price and how quickly.

 The nuance most people miss